gregmoreno/manager-playbook/on-call-process.md

 - How are outages detected? (automatic monitoring? customer complaints?)
 - Is there a playbook for common failover scenarios and outage-related duties?
-- Is there an oncall calendar?
+- Is there an on-call calendar?
-- How is the oncall calendar created?
+- How is the on-call calendar created?
 - Can other regions cover for each other other for extended periods of time?
 - Do you write postmortems or incident reports?
 Is there a deadline for when a postmortem must be completed?
 - Is there a standard template for postmortems?